 - Where did you get my information?

-Please make a note of the information you receive and pass it on to us.
+Please note the information you receive and pass it on to us.
 Please also ask for the caller's phone number and forward it to SWICA using the contact form.
-You can also report dubious agents to santésuisse, the association of Swiss health insurers, or to the State Secretariat for Economic Affairs SECO.
+You can also report dubious agents to santésuisse (the association of Swiss health insurers) or to the State Secretariat for Economic Affairs SECO.
 Thank you for your help.

-Since 2012, cantons have had the option under the new Art.
-64 of the Federal Health Insurance Act (KVG) to keep a list of individuals who default on their premium payments.
-Cantons using such a list can therefore blacklist insured persons who haven’t paid their basic insurance premiums despite debt collection proceedings.
-Insured persons on this list will have their benefits suspended and be covered only for medical emergencies, although they can always pay for the treatment themselves.
-With this measure, the cantons that keep a blacklist are hoping to prompt individuals to improve their payment behaviour in the health sector and thus to achieve savings.
+Since 2012, cantons have had the option under the Art.
+64 of the Federal Health Insurance Act (KVG) to maintain a list of individuals who default on their premium payments.
+These cantons can therefore blacklist insured persons who have failed to paid their basic insurance premiums despite debt collection proceedings.
+Insured persons on this list will have their benefits suspended and will only be covered for medical emergencies, unless they pay for their treatment in cash.
+With this measure, the cantons that keep a blacklist are hoping to encourage individuals to improve their payment behaviour in the health sector and thus to achieve savings.

 Every canton can decide individually whether to keep a blacklist.
-As of June 2018, nine cantons have done so, which means that health insurers there are obliged by law to notify the cantonal authorities about insured persons who are subject to debt collection proceedings due to unpaid premiums or co-payments.
-Some of these nine cantons have already done away with these blacklists again or intend to do so because it costs money to maintain the lists but does not improve payment behaviour and have therefore done away with them.
+Currently (as of february 2021), 5 cantons have elected to do so, which means that health insurers there are obliged by law to notify the cantonal authorities about insured persons who are subject to debt collection proceedings due to unpaid premiums or co-payments.
+Some cantons which had originally maintained blacklists have now concluded that administering them costs money but does not improve payment behaviour and have therefore done away with them.

-As a health insurer, SWICA has a statutory duty in the area of basic insurance to check submitted invoices and determine whether they are cost-effective, appropriate and effective.
-In fulfilling its duty, SWICA checks around six million invoices every year.
-Although most benefit statements are correct, we regularly identify errors.
-However, not every mistake is a deliberate mistake.
+As a health insurer, SWICA has a statutory duty in the area of basic insurance to check submitted invoices and determine whether they are cost-effective, appropriate and efficacious.
+In fulfilling its duty, SWICA checks around ten million invoices every year.
+Although most benefit statements are correct, we regularly discover mistakes.
+However, not every mistake is deliberate.
 It is therefore important for insured persons to make their own careful check of each invoice.
 Clear, well-structured benefit statements help insured persons to identify errors themselves and report them to SWICA.
 We can then carry out targeted checks.

 Deliberately receiving or charging for unjustified services is not only unfair, it is also against the law.
-Cases like these constitute insurance fraud and harm the entire community of insured persons.
+Cases like these constitute insurance fraud and are to the detriment of all insured persons.
 SWICA takes action to combat abuses of this kind.
 If we find discrepancies or specific indications of abuse, the department responsible for combating insurance fraud launches an investigation.
 Around one hundred cases of insurance fraud are detected in this way every year.
-SWICA complies with the requirements of social security law at all times.
+In doing so, SWICA complies with the requirements of social security law at all times.